Hi everyone!

 It would be interesting to use the feature vector cache also at reranking time, independently of the feature transformer.

-We are planning for a contribution.
+We are planning a contribution.

-LTR query performance
+Learning To Rank query performance

 Let’s see how it works directly from the Solr code.